StanLepunK/ROMANESCO_25/README.md

 * it's done !

 ##Built Romanesco
-*before export each sketch
+* Before export each sketch
-*create a folder app, in this one create a "sources".
+* Create a folder app, in this one create a "sources".
-*In "sources" you create "preferences" folder
+* In "sources" you create "preferences" folder
-*In "preferences" you drop
+* In "preferences" you drop
-**"background_shader", "Font", "Images", "Karaoke", "network", "objects", "pixel", sketchProperty.csv, "setting", shaderBackgroundList.csv, sliderListEN.csv, sliderListFR.csv
+** "background_shader", "Font", "Images", "Karaoke", "network", "objects", "pixel", sketchProperty.csv, "setting", shaderBackgroundList.csv, sliderListEN.csv, sliderListFR.csv